ModeShape/quickstart/modeshape-cdi/README.md

         mvn clean package jboss-as:deploy

-4. This will deploy `target/modeshape-ejb.war` to the running instance of the server.
+4. This will deploy `target/modeshape-cdi.war` to the running instance of the server.

 Accessing the application
 ---------------------

-The application will be running at the following URL: <http://localhost:8080/modeshape-ejb/>.
+The application will be running at the following URL: <http://localhost:8080/modeshape-cdi/>.

-Installing the ModeShape kit will add two pre-configured demo repositories: `sample` and `artifacts` (see the `JBOSS_HOME/conf/standalone-modeshape.xml` file for more details).
+Installing the ModeShape kit will add a preconfigured repository named `sample` which will be used by this example (see the `JBOSS_HOME/conf/standalone-modeshape.xml` file for more details).
-Both repositories are bound by default in JNDI under names: `java:/jcr/sample` and `java:/jcr/artifacts`.

-The user is presented with a form where he can input the name of a repository and select on of the following EJBs: a Stateful Singleton, a Stateless EJB which uses Container Managed Transactions and a Stateful EJB which uses Bean Managed Transactions.
+The user is presented with a form where he can input one of the following:

+1. Parent Absolute Path - an absolute node path
+2. New Node Name - a simple string which represents the name of new node that can be added

-Based on the user selection, one of the following two actions is delegated to the EJB:
+based on which one of the following actions can be performed

-1. Describe - displays some meta-information about the repository or shows an error in case the repository cannot be located in JNDI.
-2. Count - displays the total number of non-system nodes in a repository or shows an error in case the repository cannot be located in JNDI.
+1. Show children - displays the children of node located at "Parent Absolute Path"
+2. Add Node - add a new child with the given name under the node located at "Parent Absolute Path"

 Undeploy the Archive
 --------------------